-Signs and symptoms of multiple sclerosis are variable and depend on the area of the destruction of the myelin protecting brain and spinal cord nerves.
+Signs and symptoms of multiple sclerosis are variable and depend on the area of the destruction of the myelin protecting the brain and spinal cord nerves.
 Consequently, people with the disease may have some symptoms that other people may not have.
 In general, however, early signs and symptoms include visual problems such as double vision and/or vision loss.
-Other symptoms that may occur, depending upon the patient’s disease process, include:
+Other symptoms that may occur, depending upon the patient’s disease process, include the following:

 - Tingling (paresthesias)

 - Vertigo (the person is susceptible to the risk of falls)